VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/luxury-apartments.md

 Located above the reception these new and luxurious apartments overlook the floral beauty at the entrance of the campsite.

-*Tip: booking directly through our site, by phone or e-mail is 10% cheaper than booking or AirBnb.*
+*Tip: book your stay directly and pay 10% less than via Booking or AirBnB.*

 ## Facilities luxury apartment